metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/Emulator.md

      }

-### Clear($target)
+## Clear($target)

 Clear the first bytes of an area.
-The area is specified by the first element of the address, the number of locations to clear is specified by the second element of the target address..
+The area is specified by the first element of the address, the number of locations to clear is specified by the second element of the target address.

        Parameter  Description
     1  $target    Target address